Liuxiang0358/Neural-Networks/Best_AFMimages_ReconstructionExamples_weCanCurrentlyAchieve/readme.md

 For highly sparse image, Compressive sensing is still better.
 Maybe we need a sparse reconstruction deep neural network model :)

+One interesting thing is that the neural network is actually trained from cat/dog images.

+Writing paper on this, will release CNN structure later.